mozilla/DeepSpeech/native_client/java/libdeepspeech/src/main/java/org/mozilla/deepspeech/libdeepspeech_doc/README.rst

 This code is only here for reference for documentation generation.

-To update, please build SWIG (4.0 at least) and then run from native_client/java:
+To update, please install SWIG (4.0 at least) and then run from native_client/java:

 .. code-block::